edlwang/ProbabilisticMLFinalProject/index.md

 This comes from the known solution to the least squares problem.

-Strictly speaking, the Procrustes objective function \( \min_{g\in SE(3)} \sum_{i=1}^n d(g\circ A_i, B_i) \) assumes a known, correct pairing between points \(A_i\) and \(B_i\).
+Strictly speaking, the Procrustes objective function $\min_{g\in SE(3)} \sum_{i=1}^n d(g\circ A_i, B_i)$ assumes a known, correct pairing between points $A_i$ and $B_i$.
 This condition is not met in our scenario involving comparisons between partial and complete point clouds.
 However, we utilize this alignment technique empirically.
 Given that our dataset consists of relatively compact point distributions, the alignment provided by Procrustes, while not based on true point correspondences, serves to orient the shapes effectively, resulting in substantial gains in KNN classification performance.

 Using this distance metric, we then apply K-Nearest Neighbor classification to the set of point clouds.
 We let each KNN have the distance metric of either Earthmover's, Chamfer, or Masked Chamfer, and then either apply Procrustes or not.
 Each KNN is trained with 1000 samples of both parallelepiped and spheres with $k=5$.